 Claremont School of Theology is a richly diverse gathering of teachers and learners.
-The School is a "community of communities," composed of many groups with multiple identities.
-Together the students, faculty, and staff of Claremont explore vibrant edges of Christianity and pluralistic voices of faith to discover common bonds and share the joy and challenge of learning and growing amidst difference.
-Members of the Claremont campus share experiences of worship, social interaction, and community engagement.
-Community life is nurtured through learning communities inside the classroom as well as regular campus-wide gatherings, common meals, and informal conversations.
+The School is a "community of communities," composed of many individuals and groups with intersecting identities.
+Together the students, faculty, staff and administration of Claremont School of Theology and Bayan Claremont explore the pluralistic voices of faith, religious tradition, spirituality and ethical concern to discover common bonds and share the joy and challenge of learning and growing amidst difference.
+Community life is nurtured through learning communities inside the classroom and online as well as regular campus-wide gatherings, common meals, social events, and informal conversations.
 Programs hosted by a wide variety of campus organizations welcome the involvement of all members of the community.